 This bill amends Section 56-227 of the Idaho Code to enhance the state's ability to combat fraud in public assistance programs.
-It establishes a framework for the State Tax Commission and the Department of Health and Welfare to exchange information regarding individuals' state income tax returns for the purpose of investigating suspected fraud related to public assistance benefits.
-The bill emphasizes the confidentiality of the information exchanged, stipulating that it can only be used to determine violations of the law and cannot be made public unless involved in a judicial proceeding.
+It establishes that the State Tax Commission and the Department of Health and Welfare may enter into agreements to exchange individuals' state income tax return records for the purpose of investigating suspected fraud related to public assistance benefits.
+The bill emphasizes the confidentiality of the information shared, stipulating that it can only be used to determine violations of the law and cannot be made public unless involved in a judicial proceeding.

 Additionally, the bill mandates the Department of Health and Welfare to operate a fraud control program to investigate suspected fraudulent activities concerning public assistance applications and benefits.
 It clarifies that the fraud control activities must not overlap with the Medicaid fraud control unit's authority.
 The bill also includes technical corrections and declares an emergency, making it effective from July 1, 2025.